haskell-org/summer-of-haskell/content/ideas/hadrian-optimisation.md

 * Implementation and evalutaion: you will pick the most promising optimisation opportunities and implement them, measuring and reporting on the resulting improvements.

-The project is a great way to familirise yourself with the GHC codebase, and make a concrete and measurable impact on the productivity of all GHC developers.
+The project is a great way to familiarise yourself with the GHC codebase, and make a concrete and measurable impact on the productivity of all GHC developers.

 **Mentors**: Andrey Mokhov, Alp Mestanogullari, Neil Mitchell